josemvcerqueira/mobile-flashcard/README.md

 ## Technology Stack

 -   React for the view library
--   React Native for naitve features
+-   React Native for the native features
 -   Redux for state management
 -   Emotion for styling
 -   Redux Saga for async calls